As a retailer who ships to your customers, have you struggled to choose the carrier that suits best for your business?

-What about USPS, you ask?
-USPS is most often significantly cheaper than these services.
+The government-run carrier is most often significantly cheaper and a great option for small business shipping.
 It, however, does not have the variety of short-term expedited options that DHL, FedEx, and UPS have.

 Today, Deutsche Post DHL is known to be the world’s largest logistics company.
 Its international game is by far the strongest among the three, and it is the only carrier that delivers to sanctioned nations like North Korea.

 Since DHL is a non-American company, it is not permitted to make domestic flights between U.S. airports.
 As a result, it contracts U.S. domestic services to other carriers.

 Dr. Frank Appel is the current Chief Executive Officer of Global Business Services and Ken Allen is Head of eCommerce Solutions at DHL.
 The carrier currently employs 590,000 employees including trainees.